-The Fresh Expressions House of Studies, in partnership with Fresh Expressions US, is for visionary leaders who are called to cultivate transformational Christian communities.
+The Fresh Expressions House of Study, in partnership with Fresh Expressions US, is for visionary leaders who are called to cultivate transformational Christian communities.

 A fresh expression is a missional, contextual, formational and ecclesial form of church for our changing culture, established primarily for the benefit of those who are not yet part of any church.
 Thousands of fresh expressions are emerging across the globe.
 Inherited congregations involved in their cultivation are experiencing forms of revitalization, in what has been called a “blended ecology of church.”